JensDerKrueger/lnc/cpp/OpenGL/26_BattleShips/VS/README.md

 Simply start the executable.
 The server features a minimalistic console to set a few parameters and output a few metrics.
 Hit `?` followed return to see a complete list of available commands.
 Hitting `q` will terminate all active connections and shut the game server down.

+## Bot Usage

+Just in case you don't see hundreds of users connect to you game server in a matter of seconds after you announce its existence, you may want to run a bot to battle that one lonely player (which will be most likely you).
+To do so you can compile the Battleship-Bot from [here](https://github.com/JensDerKrueger/lnc/tree/master/cpp/OpenGL/27_BattleShipBot), put your server URL in the  `settings.txt`-file and simply start it.

 ## Demo Server

 If you don't want to run your own server, feel free to use our public demo server.
-The server is availabe at `lnc.myfirewall.org`
+The server is available at `lnc.myfirewall.org`